chrisenytc/demi/README.md

 Conventions:

-- The name of the configuration files in `app /config/<envs>` are the names used to get the contents of the settings in: `app.get ('nameofconfigfile')`
+- The name of the configuration files in `app/config/<envs>` are the names used to get the contents of the settings in: `app.get('nameofconfigfile')`

 ##### Custom Environments